ycdxsb/PocOrExp_in_Github/2023/README.md

 - [https://github.com/uthrasri/frame_CVE-2023-40133_136_137](https://github.com/uthrasri/frame_CVE-2023-40133_136_137) :  ![starts](https://img.shields.io/github/stars/uthrasri/frame_CVE-2023-40133_136_137.svg) ![forks](https://img.shields.io/github/forks/uthrasri/frame_CVE-2023-40133_136_137.svg)

 ## CVE-2023-40130
- In onBindingDied of CallRedirectionProcessor.java, there is a possible permission bypass due to a logic error in the code.
+ In notifyTimeout of CallRedirectionProcessor, there is a possible permission bypass due to a logic error in the code.
 This could lead to local escalation of privilege and background activity launch with no additional execution privileges needed.
 User interaction is not needed for exploitation.